 Choosing the right soil

-Plant in full sun or dappled shade
+Plant them in full sun or dappled shade

-Provide support structure
+Provide a support structure

-Prune twice a year – the first time in July or August and then in January or February before the new growth starts.
+You will need to prune your Wisteria twice a year – the first time in July or August and then in January or February before the new growth starts.
 Please see my article How to Prune Wisteria for more details.

-If you are worried about planting a wisteria next to your house, you can read this guide here
+If you are worried about planting a Wisteria next to your house, you can read this guide here